Asapin/alkonost/chat_manager/README.md

 # Chat manager
-This module is responsible for keeping track of all open chat rooms, loading messages from them, and redirecting those messages to both `SpamDetector` and `DB` (the latter is not implemented yet).
+This module is responsible for keeping track of all open chat rooms and creating new chat pollers.

 Can be easily transformed to a standalone app, if the amount of request from a single computer becomes too high to the point when it triggers YouTube's anti-ddos protection.
 All that is needed to be done in that case is to replace incoming and outgoing channels with RabbitMQ channels or something similar.

-Can also be easily scaled horizontally if placed behind a balancing router.
-Router should ensure, that the same stream id inside the message `FoundStreamIds(HashSet<String>)` would be always sent to the same instance.
+Doesn't need any horizontal scaling, as all it does is just creates and controls chat pollers.

 ## How it works

-During the initialization process, the module creates two proxies in two separate Tokio tasks.
-* The first proxy is responsible for receiving `ChatManagerMessages` messages from the `StreamFinder` module, converting them to `ManagerMessages`, and resending them to the inner `manager_tx` channel.
-* The second proxy is responsible for receiving `PollingResultMessages` messages from all existing `ChatPoller`'s, also converting them to `ManagerMessages`, and resending them to the inner `manager_tx` channel.

-The module itself reads all those messages from the single `manager_rx` channel, initializes `ChatPoller`'s for new streams, updates request parameters in all existing `ChatPoller`'s, and resends all chat messages, received from existing `ChatPoller`'s, to the `SpamDetector` (and to the `DB` in the future).

-Upon receiving `Close` message or on encountering an unrecoverable error, `ChatManager` will try to gracefully close all `ChatPoller`'s, resend all remaining `NewMessages` and `StreamEnded` messages to the `SpamDetector` (and to the `DB` in the future), shutdown both proxies, and send `Close` message to the `SpamDetector` (and to the `DB` in the future).
+During the initialization process, the module creates a new Tokio task, which reads incoming messages from an MPSC channel named `rx` until the `check_children_period` has passed in an endless loop.
+When the deadline is reached, this task checks if any of the active chat pollers has notified about its closure, and removes such pollers.

-### Possible incoming messages from the StreamFinder
+### Possible incoming messages

 * `FoundStreamIds(HashSet<String>)` - list of all upcoming and live streams and premiers
 * `UpdateUserAgent(String)` - update user agent, that's used when making GET and POST request to YouTube